-- Others may not see their children’s identity and sense of belonging as linked to their particular backgrounds, and may encourage their children to think beyond such categories.
+- Others may not see their children’s identity and sense of belonging as linked to their particular backgrounds and may encourage their children to think beyond such categories.

 Some parents may combine these different approaches to give their children a sense of belonging.

-Watch this video to hear what some 'mixed' couples think about both their own identity, and that of their children:
+Watch this video to hear what some ‘mixed’ couples think about both their own identity and that of their children:

 Ultimately, many things influence the ways in which ‘mixed’ children identify themselves.
-These include parental upbringing, contact with extended families, neighbourhoods and schools, friendship alliances, language and their physical appearance.
+These include parental upbringing, contact with extended families, neighborhoods and schools, friendship alliances, language and their physical appearance.
 For some, ‘race’, ethnicity and religion are elements in the ways in which they see themselves.
 These elements may be played up or down depending on where they are and who they are with, despite what their parents might have taught them.
 Additionally, brothers and sisters brought up in the same mixed families may also show considerable diversity in how they understand and identify themselves in terms of race, ethnicity, religion and nationality.

 The census provides information about ‘mixed’ ethnicity.
-However, it does not explain complexity of mixedness, and why people choose to identify themselves as they do.
+However, it does not explain the complexity of mixedness, and why people choose to identify themselves as they do.
 Therefore, despite the labels or terms that professionals and policymakers may use for ‘mixed’ people, from the perspective of ‘mixed’ people themselves, there is no distinct, ‘correct’ or ‘right’ term to describe them.
 Ultimately they will identify themselves the way they choose depending on their experiences over time and in different situations.
 Essentially, for ‘mixed’ people, identity can be a more complex process than simply identifying with their parental ancestry.

 If you’d like to work on your relationship either alone or with your partner, why not try some of the exercises in your Person Space?